frederic-perez/AmE-dictionary/data/dictionary.md

 __redoubtable__ _adj_ :five::astonished: That is to be feared; formidable. _Two redoubtable warriors._
 __redoubted__ _adj_
 __redound__ _v_ /rih-DOWND/ :two::hammer:
-__redress<sup>1</sup>__ _v_ :six: The verb redress is used when you are supposed to fix a problem and make amends.
+__redress<sup>1</sup>__ _vt_ :seven: The verb redress is used when you are supposed to fix a problem and make amends.
 You want your parents to redress the fact that you don’t have a pet.
 Your parents offer to get a hamster, but instead, you say you want a monkey.
 __redress<sup>2</sup>__ _n_ :eight: A sum of money paid in compensation for loss or injury. _To seek redress._ _They demanded redress of 146 grievances before they would consent to a new subsidy._
 __redshirt__ _v_ :four::hammer: (redshirting)
 __reductive__ _adj_
-__redux__ _adj_ :six: /ree-DUKS/ Redux is an adjective that means “brought back,” and it is usually used to describe an event or situation that closely resembles something from the past.
+__redux__ _adj_ :seven: /ree-DUKS/ Redux is an adjective that means “brought back,” and it is usually used to describe an event or situation that closely resembles something from the past.
 Redux is always used postpostively, that is, after the word or phrase it describes.
 Brought back—used postpositively; revived. _Damian has the veneer of the angry young man redux._ _Is the expensive drug remdesivir just Tamiflu redux?_
 __redwood__ _n_ :two::hammer:
 __reed__ _n_ :two::hammer: _A reed basket._
 __reeds__ _n_ :four::hammer: _The reeds fringed the Euphrates._